apdavison/fairgraph/doc/contributing.rst

     $ git commit -m 'informative commit message'

-If this is your first commit to the project, please add your name and affiliation/employer to :file:`doc/authors.rst`
+If this is your first commit to the project, please add your name, ORCID if you have one, and affiliation/employer to :file:`doc/authors.json`

 You can then push your changes to your online repository on GitHub::